Mastercard/client-encryption-php/README.md

 #### From an Unencrypted Key File

-A private key resource can be created from an unencrypted key file by calling the `EncryptionUtils::loadDecryptionKey` method:
+A private key resource can be created from an unencrypted key file by calling `EncryptionUtils::loadDecryptionKey` the following way:
 ```php
 use Mastercard\Developer\Utils\EncryptionUtils;
 // ...